 - Adapting to a changing world: The starting point could be: we work with creative people but are we creative enough ourselves when it comes to imagining the evolution of our work processes and our development models?
 Circostrada wishes to bring cultural players to reflect together on the development of their fields, in a constant dialogue with other sectors and disciplines, to learn from their experiences and develop new food for thought for a stronger development of circus and street arts.

-- Cooperation with other networks: Circostrada undertakes to develop joint strategies with colleague cultural network, a key action to ensure a stronger and more relevant impact of our actions in terms of communication, dissemination of information and representation, and to work together on shared issues on a European scale.
+- Cooperation with other networks: Circostrada undertakes to develop joint strategies with colleague cultural networks, a key action to ensure a stronger and more relevant impact of our actions in terms of communication, dissemination of information and representation, and to work together on shared issues on a European scale.

 - Observation: Few data exist on circus and street arts at a European level.
 Circostrada builds on the high number of members present in the network to put forward new in-depth information on their activities, creating new data on these sectors.
-The network also aims to have a better understanding of the specificities of each region when it comes to the development of circus and street arts, and undertakes to start this in-depth research by looking at the newly acceding and candidate countries of the EU.
+The network also aims to have a better understanding of the specificities of each region when it comes to the development of circus and street arts and undertakes to start this in-depth research by looking at the newly acceding and candidate countries of the EU.